 - Shoulder pads.
 Strong shoulders are crucial in just about any type of sport, especially football.
 However, no player's shoulders are strong enough to withstand the force of tackles unscathed.
 With shoulder pads to protect this crucial area of the body, a player is less likely to miss games due to torn ligaments or muscle strain in this area.

 - Gloves.
 As one of the world's most hands-on sports, it's important that football players keep their hands free of injury.
 Certain players are more susceptible to hand injury than others, including receivers and linemen.
-For the former, partial gloves that cover the palms allow for easier ball catching.
-For linemen, gloves often cover the entire hand.
+Skill players often wear gloves to help catch and hold onto the ball, where as lineman usually wear gloves to protect from bruising and scratching.

 - Neck collars/neck roll.
 For linebackers and defensive linemen, neck rolls help protect the neck and shoulders when things get rough.
 Given all the rough and tumble of football, the neck guard can make all the difference between comfort and soreness between games.